Canonical Neural Computation

 The canonical computations can be discovered in various ways: from the responses of neuronal populations and systems, from the underlying circuits, from behavior in the healthy brain and from dysfunction in disease.
 The organizers and speakers reflect these different approaches.

 The first meeting was held in 2009 and it ended with a manifesto, available online.
 The second and third meetings were held in 2012 and in 2015.
-For reasons of space, attendance at these meetings is by invitation only.
+For reasons of space, attendance at these meetings was by invitation only.